lionroy/jekyll-talks-theme/_talks/bespoke.md

 ```

-## Every instance is a separate module
+## Every instance you create

+is a separate module of the original one

 ``` js
 //pseudo-code